midknight41/quin/README.md

 //quin returns a promise proxy injecting the extra dependency var deleteMessage = quin.inject(del, messageService);

-//The purpose and the flow of the chain is easier to read now. getMessage(messageService)
+//Now execute the promise chain getMessage(messageService)
   .then(validateMessage)
   .then(deleteMessage)
   .done();
 ```
+The purpose and the flow of the chain is easier to read now.